 First semester program (a new modification of Term in the Middle East)

-►Study Turkish and Arabic societies and learn the basics of their languages.
+►Study Turkish and Arab societies and learn the basics of their languages.

 ►Experience urban life in Istanbul plus the rural Asian part of Turkey.